mitclass/sdet/README.md

 ### Unit Testing: Testing conducted on the smallest portion of the code base
 ### Integration Testing: Testing conducted on the completed and integrated modules or features.
 Unit testing and integration testing are usually done by the developers.

+## System Testing:
+### System testing is conducting testing on entire software/application by Test Engineers

 ### Review: Cross checking project related works
 ### Formal review: If a review is conducted with pre-planned and systematic procedure and proper documentation, it is called formal review.
 Informal review is just opposite.